 • Repayment period – The repayment period is the amount of time the borrower has to repay the loan.
 A longer repayment period results in lower monthly payments but a higher total cost of the loan due to interest charges.

 • Monthly payments – The monthly payment is the amount the borrower is required to pay each month to repay the loan.
-Borrowers must assure that the monthly payment is affordable and fits within their budget.
+Borrowers must ensure that the monthly payment is affordable and fits within their budget.

 • Late payment fees – Borrowers need to look for lenders that offer reasonable late payment fees in case they are unable to make a payment on time.